-The NSFetchedResultsController was introduced alongside Core Data when the framework was added to iOS with version 3.0.
+Printed in the United States of America.
+ISBN-13: 978-1-68050-170-4 Encoded using the finest acid-free high-entropy binary digits.
+Book version: P1.0-June 2016 The NSFetchedResultsController was introduced alongside Core Data when the framework was added to iOS with version 3.0.
 Since its introduction, developers have settled into a love-hate relationship with this class.
 When it's used in the way it was intended, it works extremely well.
-The hate part comes in when developers attempt to use the NSFetchedResultsController outside of its intended niche-that's when things start to fall apart quickly.

-The NSFetchedResultsController is designed to be the glue between Core Data and the UlTableView.
+The hate part comes in when developers attempt to use the NSFetchedResultsController outside of its intended niche-that's when things start to fall apart quite quickly.
+The NSFetchedResultsController is designed to be the glue between Core Data and the UITableView.
 When Core Data was first added to iOS, the Core Data team realized that there was a significant amount of work to get Core Data and table views talking well.
 They removed nearly all of that work with the introduction of the NSFetchedResultsController.

-In this chapter, we discuss what the NSFetchedResultsController is designed to do and how it works.
-Once you have a handle on how it works, we'll explore alternatives so you know what to use when NSFetchedResultsController is not the correct fit.
+In this chapter, we will talk about what the NSFetchedResultsController is designed to do and how it works.
+Once you have a handle on how it works, we'll explore alternatives so you know what to use when NSFetchedResultsController isn't the correct fit.